AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 For customers employing their own CDN they can benefit from simplified traffic reporting, as Adobe now directly integrates these Page Views, eliminating the need for separate reports.

-Additionally, all customers gain deep insights into page performance, ensuring both groups can optimise their digital experiences effectively.
+Additionally, all customers gain deep insights into page performance, to optimise their digital experiences effectively.

 ### Understand how the Real User Monitoring (RUM) Data Service Works {#understand-how-the-rum-data-service-works}